JRP-5/A-level-Computer-Science-Project/README.md

 # A-level-Computer-Science-Project
-2D top-down tank shooter game
+A multiplayer 2D top-down tank shooter game created in Python Pygame is used for graphics processing
+The socket library is used to allow real time multiplayer games